djordison/My_Learning_Tracker/README.md

 Look for local libraries (python etc) for any substaintial service.
 This will make life easier to interact with the API.

+Also did some work with JSON files, converting with load(s) and dump(s) to learn to convert JSON files into str.